hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 Looking at the input file

 .. literalinclude:: calcs/dmqmc/ipdmqmc_ueg.lua

+.. [review] - JSS: init_beta below but initial_beta in the input file.
+Also, why init_beta/initial_beta?
+It's not the most intuitive name...

 we see most of the same options are present as for dmqmc.
 Note that unlike DMQMC where estimates for the whole temperature range are gathered in a single simulation, in IP-DMQMC